Patacode/gitignore-template-generator/DOCUMENTATION.md

 - **Default**: `no`
 - **Dependency**: `/`

-This feature allows to generate gitignore templates using template files stored on local file system.
+This feature allows to generate gitignore templates using *template files* stored on local file system.

+These *templates files* are regular text files prefixed with the `.txt` file extension.
+If not prefixed with expected file extension, they will not be considered.

-When generating a gitignore template, the binary crate will fetch for templates in the directory pointed to by the environment variable `GITIGNORE_TEMPLATE_GENERATOR_HOME`.
+When generating a gitignore template (e.g.
+`gitignore-template-generator rust python`), the binary crate will fetch for templates in the directory pointed to by the environment variable `GITIGNORE_TEMPLATE_GENERATOR_HOME`.
 If not set, it will fall back to `$HOME/.gitignore_template_generator/templates`.